redox-os/website/content/rsoc.md

 project.

-We also participate in other Summer of Code type programs, when available, which may have their own rules and critera.
+We also participate in other Summer of Code type programs, when available, which may have their own rules and criteria.
 This year, we do not have any specific plans for other Summer of Code programs.

 Have a look at our [Proposal Guidelines](/rsoc-proposal-how-to) and [Project Suggestions](/rsoc-project-suggestions).

 ## Previous contributions

+(Add new project reports on the top of the following list)

 - [Dynamic Linking - part 2](https://www.redox-os.org/news/02_rsoc2024_dynamic_linker/)
 - [Dynamic Linking - part 1](https://www.redox-os.org/news/01_rsoc2024_dynamic_linker/)